salesforce/design-system-react/CONTRIBUTING.md

 - If a component has a focusable element, such as a button or an input, write a callback function that will pass the `ref` back to it's parent. `buttonRef` or `inputRef` are possible prop names.

+- Non-accessible component contributions are permitted but discouraged.
+These are labelled "prototypes" and do not follow an approved accessible user-experience pattern.
+Please create an additional issue to follow up with the contribution.

 Unless you have an accessiblity guru in your department (knowledge of implementing accessible code and using assistive technology), you are going to have to figure out some things for yourself.
 A wise manager once said "real work is when you can't Google the answer."
 Here are some resources that have _different_ answers to your questions.

 - [ARIA-1.1 Authoring Practices guide](http://w3c.github.io/aria-practices/) - Although no one actually implemented ARIA 1.0 guidelines fully, this is the bleeding edge of the W3C's re-write of the Authoring Practices, which are based on ARIA 1.1.
 Many now come with the W3C's own examples pages.